rhuss/aji/README.md

 An alternative would be [spine.js](http://spinejs.com/).

-Whether Aj� requires an additional layer as application framework on top of backbone.js has not yet been evaluated:
+Whether Ají requires an additional layer as application framework on top of backbone.js has not yet been evaluated:
 [Thorax](http://functionsource.com/post/lumbar-support-for-your-thorax-introducing-an-opinionated-backbone-application-framework),
 [Marionette](http://derickbailey.github.com/backbone.marionette) and